benjamin-heasly/pyramid/docs/psychopy-demo/README.md

               channel_ids: [x, y]
 ```

-The `mouse_position` signal requires some extra handling and transformation from the raw CSV data.
+The `mouse_position` signal requires additional transformation from the raw CSV data.
+This is declared in the `extra_buffers` section.

-First, each cell in these CSV columns contains a *list* of sample data, not just a scalar.
-The `unpack_lists` option tells Pyramid to unpack lists and take all the elements.

-We also transform the data from discrete tuples into a single sampled signal.
-The raw column data give us tuples of the form `(time, x_position, y_position)` which PsychoPy records once per frame.
+The transformation we need is to take many raw tuples of the form `(time, x_position, y_position)` and present them as one continuous signal.

+PsychoPy records these `(time, x_position, y_position)` tuples once per video frame.
-But the frame timing is not guaranteed to be regular -- it's likely to have some jitter, and we may occasionally drop frames.
+Although the nominal frame rate may be known at, say, 60Hz, the actual times recorded are likely to have some jitter.
+We may also occasionally drop frames.

-Moreover, the times are only recoded when PsychoPy is waiting for a response.
+Moreover, PsychoPy only records these tuples while actively waiting for a response.
-There are large gaps in the mouse data between trials.
+There are significant gaps between trials.

-It's easier to think of mouse position as a continuos signal that tracks the x and y coordinates of the cursor.
+It may make later analysis easier if we can think of mouse trails as one continuous signal that tracks the x and y coordinates of the cursor at a constant sample rate.
-Pyramid's [SparseSignal](../../src/pyramid/neutral_zone/transformers/standard_transformers.py) can interpolate jittered or incomplete tuples like these and present them as one regularly-sampled signal.
+Pyramid's [SparseSignal](../../src/pyramid/neutral_zone/transformers/standard_transformers.py) transformer can interpolate jittered or incomplete tuples like the ones above and present them as one regularly-sampled signal.

-For `mouse_position`:
+For the interpolated `mouse_position` signal:
- - the interpolated `sample_frequency` is chosen as `60` Hz
+ - we can choose the `sample_frequency` to be `60` Hz
  - `fill_with: null` means interpolate gaps linearly rather than filling gaps with a placeholder
  - the interpolated signal will have two channels with `channel_ids` `x` and `y`